YasirGaji/Africarstrucks/README.md

   4. How to set up a backend with NestJS

+  5. How to set up a database with TypeOrm

 ## Errors I Faced

   1. I had to install "--dev @types/styled-components" to get rid of the error "Could not find a declaration file for module 'styled-components'"